 Below you will find some questions and answers we’ve put together to explain more about the changes.
 If you have a question, please send it to firstname.lastname@example.org and we will try to answer those questions next week.

 Question: What grades and ages will in-town soccer be available to?

-Answer: The program will be open to players enrolled in pre-k through 6th grade.
-For players in 7th or 8th grade, travel will be available.
+Answer: The program will be open to players enrolled in pre-k through 8th grade.

 Question: Will teams be formed based on grade level?

-Answer: We plan to form teams based on the following groupings: Pre-K/K, 1st/2nd, 3rd/4th and 5th/6th.
+Answer: We plan to form teams based on the following groupings: Pre-K/K, 1st/2nd, 3rd/4th, 5th/6th and 7th/8th.
 However, that could change slightly; it will ultimately depend on the total number of players registered per each grouping.

 Question: How many players will be on each team?

 Answer: This also will depend on the total number of players registered and how many teams we can form.
 In general we will form teams as balanced as possible based on the following:

 PreK/K: 4v4, 2x20 minute halves, no goal keepers